Heart and Blood Conditions

-What Is Long QT Syndrome?
+Long QT Syndrome

-The arrhythmia can prevent the body and brain from getting as much oxygen-rich (red) blood as normal.
+Fast and irregular heartbeats can prevent the body and brain from getting as much oxygen-rich (red) blood as normal.
 If someone’s brain doesn’t get enough oxygen, they can faint and could die without warning.

-About one in every 7,000 people has LQTS.
+LQTS is rare; about 1 in every 7,000 people has it.

 Long QT Syndrome at Seattle Children’s